-Schools for troubled teens help girls and boys ages 13-18 that are struggling with emotional, academic, or behavioral issues.
-While there are co-ed schools for troubled teens, single-gender (all-girls or all-boys) schools are far more common.
+Schools for troubled teens help girls and assigned female at birth and boys ages 13-18 that are struggling with emotional, academic, or behavioral issues.
+While there are co-ed schools for troubled teens, single-gender (all-girls and assigned female at birth or all-boys) schools are far more common.
 This is because the types of issues that teens are facing show up similarly with their same-sex peers.
 There are many different reasons that an adolescent might attend a school for troubled teens.
 There is typically not one single reason for this type of placement, but a combination of different factors.
 These may include emotional, academic, or behavioral issues such as:

 Many of these issues overlap multiple categories.
-A good example is depression: depression may show up as a depressed mood at home, lost of interest at school, and isolating socially and behaviorally.
+A good example is depression: depression may show up as a depressed mood at home, loss of interest at school, and isolating both socially and behaviorally.

 For teens that have mental health issues or struggles that overlap multiple areas of their life, a residential school for troubled teens is the ideal solution.
 Because schools for troubled teens care for all facets of a teen’s life, they are the most well-equipped places to receive comprehensive help and support.